Check out the most recent blog post: Acid and Cancer

 I review blood tests each day in my clinical nutrition appointments.
 Since 1999 I have seen fewer than six people with a folate level in the normal range and only one person with a low folate level.
 That means I’ve seen over 20,000 people with high blood levels of folate.
 Could this be part of the reason why we have such high rates of cancer?

-The Concerns Around Synthetic Folic Acid
+The Cancer Concerns Around Synthetic Folic Acid

 Synthetic folic acid is the man-made version of the vitamin folate, a crucial nutrient for many processes in our body including DNA synthesis, cell division and repair, and neurotransmitter receptor function.
 Folate, also known as vitamin B9, is essential for various bodily functions, including cell division and proper fetal brain and nervous system development.
 That’s part of the concern – cell division.